Message for our friends and clients More Information

 - Map Overlay shows where geographically visitors are coming from using a map overlay of the earth.

-The Visitor information is useful in providing website benchmarking, analyzing new versus returning visitors, investigating visitor trending and loyalty, as well as determining browser capabilities of visitors, and what technologies visitors browsers are capable of viewing, whether it's imperative to be mobile-friendly, and more.
+The Visitor information is useful in providing website benchmarking, analyzing new versus returning visitors, investigating visitor trends and loyalty, as well as determining browser capabilities of visitors, and what technologies visitors browsers are capable of viewing.

 Traffic Sources analyzes where traffic to a website or campaign originates: